-- One abnormal gene—silent carrier, no signs of illness but can pass condition on to child
+- 1 abnormal gene—silent carrier, no signs of illness but can pass condition on to child

-- Two abnormal genes—thalassemia trait, may have mild anemia
+- 2 abnormal genes—thalassemia trait, may have mild anemia

-- Three abnormal genes—Hemoglobin H disease, moderate to severe anemia
+- 3 abnormal genes—Hemoglobin H disease, moderate to severe anemia

-- Four abnormal genes—most severe form called Alpha hydrops fetalis, results in fetal or newborn death
+- 4 abnormal genes—most severe form called Alpha hydrops fetalis, results in fetal or newborn death

 In beta thalassemia:

-- One abnormal gene—Thalassemia minor, carrier with mild anemia
+- 1 abnormal gene—Thalassemia minor, carrier with mild anemia

-- Two abnormal genes—Thalassemia major known as Cooleys anemia, may have moderate to severe anemia
+- 2 abnormal genes—Thalassemia major known as Cooleys anemia, may have moderate to severe anemia

 Factors that increase your chance of thalassemia include:

-Certain types of thalassemia are associated with ancestors from certain parts of the world:
+Certain types of thalassemia may be associated with ancestors from certain parts of the world:

-- Alpha thalassemias—Southeast Asia, Malaysia, and Southern China
+- Alpha thalassemias—Middle East, areas surrounding the Mediterranean Sea, Southeast Asia, Malaysia, and Southern China

 - Alpha hydrops fetalis—Southeast Asian, Chinese, and Filipino ancestry

-- Beta thalassemias—Africa, areas surrounding the Mediterranean Sea, and Southeast Asia
+- Beta thalassemias—Africa, areas surrounding the Mediterranean Sea, and Southeast and Central Asia

 - A family history of the disorder